BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 #### Minting ecash

 **1. User Deposits Funds** - The user deposits bitcoin into a mint.
-Typically this is done by generating a LN invoice through the mint and paying it.
+Typically this is done by generating a Lightning invoice through the mint and paying it.

-**2. Blinded Token Creation** - Upon successful payment, the mint generates blinded tokens, which are cryptographic representations of the deposited funds.
+**2. Blinded Token Creation** - Upon successful payment, the mint generates blinded tokens, which are IOUs of the deposited funds.
 The blinding process ensures that the mint cannot link the tokens to the user, preserving privacy.

-**3. Mint provides Tokens to User** - The user receives a set of tokens that can be combined to create an ecash token of any amount denominated in bitcoin.
+**3. Mint provides Tokens to User** - The user receives a set of secrets (a cryptographic value that represents ownership of a specific amount of bitcoin) that correspond to specific amounts of sats.
+These secrets can be combined to create an ecash token of any amount denominated in bitcoin.

 #### Melting ecash

-**4. User Initiates Melting** - The user requests to redeem their ecash tokens for bitcoin through the Lightning Network.
+**4. User Initiates Melting** - The user requests to redeem their ecash tokens for bitcoin, usually this is done through the Lightning Network.

 **5. Token destruction** - The mint verifies and destroys the ecash tokens, ensuring they cannot be reused.
-This step confirms the authenticity of the tokens and maintains the integrity of the system.
+This step confirms the validity of the tokens and prevents double spending.

-**6. Sats Transfer via Lightning Network** - The user receives an equivalent amount of bitcoin, completing the melting process and converting ecash back into spendable bitcoin.
+**6. Sats Transfer via Lightning Network** - The user receives an equivalent amount of bitcoin, completing the melting process and converting ecash back into bitcoin.

 ### Sending and receiving ecash
 {% include picture.html